Dog behaviourist reveals when and how often you should walk your dog this spring

 Stick to a routine

-Dogs often thrive on a predictable schedule so its important that owners are consistent with their dog's walking routines
+Dogs often thrive on a predictable schedule so owners must be consistent with their walking routine.

 Doing this can help establish a sense of structure and predictability for the dog, which can reduce stress and anxiety.